The Routledge Companion to Religion and Film

 Book Presentation:

-The Routledge Companion to Religion and Film brings together a lively and experienced team of contributors to introduce students to the key topics in religion and film and to investigate the ways in which the exciting subject of religion and film is developing for more experienced scholars.
-Divided into four parts, the Companion:
+The Routledge Companion to Religion and Film brings together a lively, experienced, and diverse team of contributors to introduce students to the key topics in religion and film, and to investigate the ways in which the exciting subject of religion and film is developing for more experienced scholars.
+This second edition includes 17 new contributors and 10 new topics, including those that deal with the ways in which film relates to Native American Religions, African Religions, Chinese Religions, Atheism, Gender, and Race.
+The Companion:

-considers films as diverse as The Passion of the Christ, The Matrix, Star Wars and Groundhog Day.
+• Includes consideration of films as varied as The Passion of the Christ, Midsommar, and Malcolm X.

 Press Reviews: